curry0622/Parallel-Matrix-Multiplication/src/README.md

 ## How to Compile

-First, enter the directory representing that parallel type.
+First, enter the directory representing that parallel implementation.

 Second, type in `make`.